Recreation

 Location: Crags Climbing Center and a local crag (location TBD)

-Register for the class`
+Register for the class

-Intro to Multi-Pitch Climbing // Fall / Spring / Summer
+Multi-Pitch Climbing // Fall / Spring / Summer

-Intro to Multi-Pitch Climbing // Fall / Spring / Summer
+Multi-Pitch Climbing // Fall / Spring / Summer

 Experience Level: Intermediate

 Climbing multiple rope lengths off the ground, ascending with a trusted partner, and watching a beautiful sunset while rappelling back down to the base is the stuff made of climbing dreams!
 However, multi-pitch climbing for the first time can also involve logistical and organizational nightmares!
-Learn the best practices and techniques to climb efficiently and safely high in the mountains!
+Learn the best practices and techniques to climb efficiently and confidently high in the mountains!
 On the final day, you get to actually multi-pitch climb outside with skilled UWild Climbing Instructors!

 Work with instructors to learn: